 The international collaborative LIFE+ Project SAMBAH (Static Acoustic Monitoring of the Baltic Sea Harbour Porpoise) (www.sambah.org) was undertaken in order to estimate harbour porpoise abundance and map its distribution in the Baltic Sea.
 Based on an acoustic survey using harbour porpoise click loggers deployed at 304 locations from May 2011 to April 2013 (Figure 2), the abundance of the Baltic harbour porpoise population was estimated at 497 individuals (95% CI 80-1091) (SAMBAH, 2016a; Carlén et al., 2018).

-Figure 2.
-Distribution of C-PODs deployed in the SAMBAH Project, between 2011 and 2013 (left), and resultant estimated densities of harbour porpoises (right).
-The legend in the right-hand map shows estimated porpoise
+Figure 2a.
+Distribution of C-PODs deployed in the SAMBAH Project, between 2011 and 2013 (Source: SAMBAH, 2016a)